-Angiography is a procedure performed to view blood vessels in many areas of the body.
-Traditionally, this is done by injecting a harmless dye that is radiopaque (does not allow X-rays to penetrate) and so the blood vessels can be outlined on X-rays or by using other imaging techniques.
+Angiography is a procedure performed to obtain diagnostic information about the blood vessels that carry blood to various parts of the body, particularly whether the vessel is blocked by a blood clot or narrowed.
+Traditionally, this is done by injecting a harmless dye that is radiopaque (does not allow X-rays to penetrate) so the blood vessels can be outlined on X-rays or other imaging techniques.
 Depending on the type of angiogram (X-ray) required, access to the blood vessels is usually gained through the larger arteries, such as in the arm or groin.
 A catheter (thin, flexible tube) is passed through an artery to the required site and the dye is released into the bloodstream.
 An X-ray or image is then taken.

 Offer your patients the least invasive option first

 Using the latest minimally invasive image-guided techniques, patients have . . .